uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

 #.
 From your computer, attach a serial terminal.
 How to do that depends on your operating
    system.
 The ESPRESSObin site has a
    `description <http://wiki.espressobin.net/tiki-index.php?page=Serial+connection>`_ how to do this for Windows and Linux.
 The baudrate is 115200.
+For example, on Linux, you might run ``sudo screen /dev/ttyUSB0 115200``.

 #.
 Connect the 12V power supply to your ESPRESSObin.